[Updated on June 2, 2016. Readers reported not receiving interest for dubious reasons. I don’t recommend this card

 4. Transfer $5,010 from your bank to the Mango account.
-Also schedule a recurring monthly transfer of $5 starting 40 days from that day.
+Also schedule a recurring monthly transfer of $500 starting in next month.

 5. Open the saving account.
-When the $5,010 arrives, click on Mango Savings to open a savings account.
+When the $5,010 arrives, click on Savings to open a savings account.
 Transfer $5,000 from the card to the savings account.

-After a year, if it bothers you that the interest you earned in the savings account above $5,000 is earning barely nothing, you can transfer the excess to the card and spend it or withdraw it by ACH pull.
-It’s not worth the trouble to withdraw $25 monthly.
-The 5.2% effective rate I calculated assumes you withdraw annually.
-It’s already a good return.
-You don’t have to push it by withdrawing more frequently.
+If it bothers you that the $500/month and the interest you earned in the savings account above $5,000 is earning barely nothing, you can transfer the interest to the card and spend it or withdraw it by ACH pull.

 This opportunity is available only to individual savers.
 It’s safe (FDIC insured).
 After a one-time setup, you just sit back and collect the higher interest.
 If you are married you can get one card for each person.
 That will make it equivalent to $10k earning the 5.2% rate.